-Mary Dell writes: “Golden Birthday” was an unfamiliar term until our daughter recently clued me in, “Mom, that’s the birthday when your age is the same as the date on the calendar.
+I had never heard the words “Golden Birthday” until our daughter recently clued me in, “Mom, that’s the birthday when your age is the same as the date on the calendar.
 So, when I turn 17 on November 17th, it will be my golden birthday.”
-Not sure where I will get my information after she goes to college, leaving me in my empty nest!

 By 30, I had graduated and moved into Manhattan.
-A group of friends threw a party, making me feel like I had dropped onto a Woody Allen movie set, in a good way.
+A group of friends threw a party that made me realize how much I had grown to love them and all that was amazing about life in New York City.
 Five years later I married and moved to the suburbs.
-So long, Woody!

-At 39, I was pregnant with our second child and began to plan my 40th birthday “bash,” dinner out with my husband and our five-year old son.
+At 39, I was pregnant with our second child and began to plan my 40th birthday “bash” – dinner out with my husband and our five-year old son.
 I remember what I was wearing – a pink maternity dress – and recall how the three of us celebrated.
-My husband had a glass (or two) of red wine and our son and I, ice cream.
+My husband had a glass (or two) of red wine while our boy and I had ice cream.

-Our daughter was born three weeks later and remains my very favorite birthday gift.
+Our daughter was born three weeks later and she remains my very favorite “birthday gift.”
 The yellow roses come in second.

 So, in three weeks, our now nearly grown and flown daughter will receive roses from her father.
 While I’m not sure what color he will pick, we all know how many he will send.